How you can protect yourself

 T - Tell

 Tell the bank and report to authorities immediately if you encounter any scams.
-If you suspect your account has been compromised, call our 24-hour Fraud Hotline at 6255 0160 to disable your digital access instantly with our emergency "Kill Switch" feature.
-If this is a card scam, block your card immediately on UOB TMRW app or call our dedicated 24/7 Fraud Hotline at 6255 0160 for assistance if you do not have digital access.
+If you suspect your account has been compromised, call our 24-hour Fraud Hotline at 6255 0160 to disable your digital access and block all your cards instantly with our emergency “Kill Switch” feature.
+Click here for more information.

 Latest Scams